Steel Framed House Mortgage

 There are multiple lenders.
 I have done lots of steel frame mortgages – where I live it’s quite a common construction type.
 Where I can really help somebody who’s trying to buy a steel framed house – or build one – is by talking to all the different lenders.

-I work with 95 different lenders and so I can see who will mortgage that property – we do all the research at the very beginning.
-Then, when you actually come to apply for that mortgage it’s likely to go through.
+I work with over 90 different lenders – we do all the research at the very beginning.
+Then, when you actually come to apply for that mortgage it’s more likely to go through.
 The valuer just needs to agree to lend on that property.

 Some lenders will absolutely lend on these properties with no issues whatsoever.
 Other lenders will not be comfortable with them.
 They have past history or evidence that means they won’t lend on those properties.